Pre-Soaking Your Sane

 "Oh!" squeaked Barrymore.
 "What should he have dropped instead -- birthday presents?"

-The slagging went on for a little while longer.
 Here I was, in the middle of three Clinton liberals, reminding them why McCain ended up in a POW cell.
 Not that I supported torture or reprisal beatings, but some context was in order.
 The Vietnamese didn't sneak into the States and kidnap McCain from his snug bed.
 The three couldn't care less.
 What's more, they defended the U.S. bombing of Vietnam, at least so long as McCain was doing the killing.
-It was a handy reminder of how crazed liberals become when they taste a little blood.

-Afterward, in the building's lobby, Barrymore took me aside and said that if I wanted to have a career as a media talking head, there were certain things I shouldn't say.
-At the time, she was a regular on Howard Stern, so Barrymore knew of what she spoke, or so she told me.
-Bales, who had been hitting on Barrymore during the commercial breaks, waited impatiently for her to finish advising me.
-Finally, they both left, and as I waited for the car service to arrive, two words kept spinning in my head.
+Afterward, Barrymore told me that if I wanted to have a career as a media talking head, there were certain things I shouldn't say.
+At the time, she was a regular on Howard Stern, so Barrymore knew of what she spoke, or so she claimed.
+Finally, she left, and two words kept spinning in my head.